The best headphones and earbuds for students 2025: the top buys to help you study, all tested by our experts

 Not water-resistant

-While they don't look much different from their predecessors, the Sony WH-1000XM3 (which have now gone to the great gig in the sky) a number of extra features including multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause using a built-in sensor all helped the WH-1000XM4 claim the title of best headphones in 2021 when they first came out – and because they're often discounted, they're an even more attractive buy today.
+While they don't look much different from their predecessors, the Sony WH-1000XM3 (which have now gone to the great gig in the sky), the XM4s added a number of extra features.
+Multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause with a built-in sensor all helped the WH-1000XM4 claim the title of best headphones back in 2021 – and thanks to those frequent discounts, they’re an even more attractive buy today.

-Their successors, the WH-1000XM5 (see below) are great, but the newer headphones are also a lot more expensive.
-Instead, the XM4s are our top pick because they're brilliant all-rounders with great sound, support for Sony's 360 Reality Audio and impressive audio upscaling, and their exceptional noise cancellation that makes them ideal for studying in noisy communal areas.
-If you want value and performance, you've got it here.
+For most people, the XM4s remain our top pick because they’re brilliant all-rounders.
+With great sound, support for Sony's 360 Reality Audio, impressive upscaling, and excellent noise cancellation, they’re especially ideal for studying in noisy communal areas.
+If you want both value and performance, you’ll find it here.

 Read our full Sony WH-1000XM4 Wireless Headphones review